cseanburns/geo-titles/manuscript/title-manuscript.md

 ```
 <figcaption>*Fig. 1: Example Scopus query to retrieve bibliographic records from one journal.*</figcaption>

+We wanted to focus on journals that
+publish papers with social science perspective.
+After reviewing the data,
+we therefore removed two chemistry journals
+(*Journal of Chemical Information and Modeling* and
+*Journal of Cheminformatics*) and
+two computer science journals
+(*IEEE Transactions on Information Theory* and
+*Journal of Classification*).
+This resulted in 56
+unique journal titles.

+The bibliographic records are in English,
+but some titles were written in other languages
+(e.g., Bosnian, Croatian, Portuguese, and Spanish).
+To reduce the duplication of titles,
+we used only the English translations of these
+titles if there was one.

 We combined and imported the bibliographic records into R
 using the bibliometrix package [@aria_bibliometrix_2017].
-We used the Python *spaCy*
+We used the R *spacyr*
 natural language processing library
-to identify country names from article titles
+to identify place name in article titles
-[@honnibal_spacy_2022].
+[@benoit2023; @honnibal_spacy_2022].
+The code parsed titles line by line, and
+if it detected a geopolitical entity,
+such as a country, state, or city,
+it would store that entity as a new record.
+If an article title mentioned a university, city, state, province, or like,
+we would use the nation of that place.
+For example, if an article title contained the name 'Alaska' and
+kept 'alaska' as the token,
+then we used 'United States' for the nation and HDI variables.
+Alternatively, if a title included a term like "american",
+the *spacy* library was sometimes able
+to reference this as the *United States* or as 'us'.
+Therefore, when titles included place name variations,
+or locales within nations,
+we referred to the canonical name for
+the nation referenced or inferred in the title.

 We manually reviewed and revised the data after locating
 false positives or negatives.
-This resulted in  1493 (11.36%)
+This resulted in 1288 (12.84%)
 article titles with place names.
+In total, we identified 46 false positives,
+where spaCy falsely labeled a title as containing a place name.
+Most false positives were singular, but
+three appeared more than once:
+**smart** (as in 'smart city') appeared 11 times,
+**lgbt** appeared four times, and
+**node** appeared twice.
+We identified 578 false negatives,
+where spaCy missed labeling a
+title as containing a place name.
+However, in many cases, this effect may be
+the result of place names having multiple usages,
+such describing a place versus describing something else:
+'spanish cities' versus 'spanish language'.
+We removed place names in the false positives and
+added place names in the false negatives.

 We added the 2021-2022 Human Development Index (HDI) from the
 United Nations (UN) Development Programme that
-matched the country in the titles.
+matched the country named or inferred to in the titles.
 The HDI summarizes three indices:
 a life expectancy index, an education index, and
 GINI index for measuring income inequality.

-The Python *spaCy* library identified
-country names from constituent locales,
-such as specific states in the U.S.
-Thus, if an article title mentioned a place like "Alaska",
-then we used "United States"  for the nation and HDI variables.
-Alternatively, if a title included a term like "american",
-the *spacy* library was able to reference this as the *United States*.
-Therefore, when titles included place name variations,
-we referred to the canonical name for
-the nation referenced or inferred in the title.

-We were interested in the location of
+We were interested in the character position of
 the place name in each article title.
-We wrote a Python script,
-calling the *spaCy* natural processing library,
+We used R to count the total number of characters
+in each title, and
+the total number of characters up to the
+first character of the place name in the title..
+If a title had multiple place names, then
-to detect the position of the nation names in article titles.
+we counted up to the character of the first place name.
-We manually reviewed all titles to address false positives and negatives.
-The position of places in article titles was scored on a scale of 0 to 1.0,
+We calculated the proportion
+of the first character out of the total characters.
+Titles with place names near the beginning of a title
+contained scores closer to zero,
-with nations appearing as the last word in a title
+whereas titles with place names near the end of a title
-receiving a score approaching 1.0.
-Titles that did not contain a reference
-to a geographical region scored a zero.
-In cases where multiple countries were named in the title,
-the score was based on the first instance.
+contained scores closer to one.

 Most places named in titles matched names in the HDI.
 However, some articles had titles with nation names
 that for political reasons do not have an HDI
-(e.g., Taiwan and North Korea).
+(e.g., North Korea).
-These were marked as NA in the HDI variable.
+These were marked as NA in the HDI variable (Table 1).
-This reduced titles with nation names and HDI scores to
-1484 records (Table 1).
 If a place was part of a broader collective
 (e.g., Scotland or Puerto Rico),
 we chose the HDI for the broader political authority
 (i.e., the United Kingdom or the United States, respectively).
-The HDI includes region level values:
+The HDI includes regional values:
 when article titles referenced Africa,
 we used the HDI for "Sub-Saharan Africa",
 or when article titles referenced Europe,
-we used the HDI for "Europe and Central Asia" (*n* = 154).
+we used the HDI for "Europe and Central Asia" (*n* = 109).
-When multiple place names appeared in the title (*n* = 94),
+When multiple place names appeared in the title (*n* = 89),
+regardless if the place names were regional or country level,
 we averaged the HDI scores.
 The UN classifies HDI scores into four categories:
 very high (\>= 0.8),